indico/indico-user-docs/user_guide/survey_define.md

 You can either import an existing questionnaire, or define a new one.

-You may  divide your questionnaire in sections. _Sections_ contain _questions_ and questions will show up within the corresponding section, except for those in the "_standalone section_", which will show up at the top level.
+You may  divide your questionnaire in sections. _Sections_ contain _questions_ and questions will show up within the corresponding section, except for those in the "_Standalone section_", which will show up at the top level.

-For each question, you can choose a different modality, such as multiple choice, a 'yes' or 'no' answer, and so on.
+For each question, you can choose a different modality, such as multiple choice, a "yes" or "no" answer, and so on.

 While creating a new section, by clicking on _Add section_, decide whether you want a standard section, or a standalone one.